How to Install FFmpeg on Debian 13, 12 and 11

 1.0.0

 On Debian 11, skip --enable-libaom and continue with the rest of the source build, or move to Debian 12 or Debian 13 if you need a newer packaged AV1 development stack.
-The configure block in this guide already handles that automatically.
+The configure block already handles that automatically.

 Fix FFmpeg Permission Denied Errors on Debian